python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_6a_for_loops.md

 # ...
 # 5 * 5 = 25

-# 57 nested for-loops -- Multiplication table
+# 56: nested for-loops -- Multiplication table
+# (challenge question)
 # Using the nested for-loops you created to display multiplication facts from 1 to 5 (above),
 # display the results in a table:
 #